giveFit/giveFit/README.md

 # GiveFit
 GiveFit is the open-source solution to the exclusive fitness community.
 We're bringing accessible healthy activities through open-source code, accessible, human-centered design, and partnering with likeminded indviduals.

-Tthe current website is here: [GiveFit](https://givefit.net).
-The goal is to replace this static site with a web-app.
+The current website is here: [GiveFit](https://givefit.net).
+The goal is to replace the static site with the above web-app.

 ## Contact
 Contact jake@givefit.net to become a collaborator